fireproof-storage/call-ai/README.md

 ## Features

-- 🔄 Streaming responses via AsyncGenerator
+- 🔄 Streaming responses via AsyncGenerator when `stream: true`
 - 🧩 Structured JSON outputs with schema validation
 - 🔌 Compatible with OpenRouter and OpenAI API formats
 - 📝 Support for message arrays with system, user, and assistant roles